hareeshganesan/hareeshganesan.com/README.md

 Previously, I cofounded [Fellow](https://myfellow.com) (formerly TowerView Health), where I worked with amazing people building products and services for patients to manage medications.
 I started my career in strategy consulting at [Applied Predictive Technologies](https://www.predictivetechnologies.com/en), working with businesses set up and evaluate controlled experiments in sectors like retail, telecom, and banking.

-For more details, here's my [resume](https://github.com/hareeshganesan/hareeshganesan.com/raw/master/assets/resume.pdf).
+For more details, here's a [resume](https://github.com/hareeshganesan/hareeshganesan.com/raw/master/assets/resume.pdf).

 I'm interested in learning about:
 - how to make healthcare better